paragonie/libgossamer/docs/specification/README.md

 When you publish a new record to the ledger, it will ultimately be reflected in the local keystore of every participant in your network.

-There are four changes that can be performed in the Gossamer protocol:
+There are four types of actions that can be performed in the Gossamer protocol:

 1. `AppendKey` - Adds a **verification key** (Ed25519 Public Key) to the local keystore.
 The new verification key is bound cryptographically a specific